-In order to make the land available for planned and to address the entitlement of the affected households, there will be a District Level Committee (DLC)at the project level in each project district, headed by the Collector and District Magistrate as chairperson.
-In the similar line, there will be a Block Level Committee (BLC) at each project blocks, headed by the BDO of the concerned block
+In order to make the land available for the execution of planned activities and to address the entitlement of the affected households, there will be a District Level Committee (DLC)at the project level in each project district, headed by the Collector and District Magistrate as chairperson.
+In the similar line, there will be a Block Level Committee (BLC) at each project blocks, headed by the BDO of the concerned block level will review the progress from time to time and BDO will monitor the activities at the field level.

-Monitoring and Evaluation: There will be both internal and external monitoring mechanism for the effectiveness of the RAP implementation.
-The internal monitoring will be conducted by DPMU along with DLC from time to time to assess the progress in addressing the issues.
-The committee at the district level will review the progress from time to time and BDO will monitor the activities at the field level.
 The APD-DPMU will also conduct periodic monitoring along with Social Expert of the SPMU.
 This will be monitored during concurrent monitoring, mid-term assessment and end-line evaluation.
 The external M&E agency along with the PMC will also monitor the activities from time to time.

+Monitoring and Evaluation: There will be both internal and external monitoring mechanism for the effectiveness of the RAP implementation.
+The internal monitoring will be conducted by DPMU along with DLC from time to time to assess the progress in addressing the issues.
+The committee at the district